 James Moss

 Strategy consultant since 1985.
 At First River Consulting from 1998; Beddows & Company, 1987-97, (in the US from 1989) and The Addison Group, 1985-87.
 Over thirty years of consulting to the steel industry & other capital intensive industries in North America, Europe & South America.
 Focused on strategy development, implementation, & organization.
 M.A. in English, Cambridge University, England – 1981.
 MS in Strategy & Organization Development, Pepperdine University, CA -1996.
 Speak German and passable French.
 Born in Yorkshire, England.
+Co-host of The Green Steel Challenge podcast, a co-production of The Willy Korf Foundation and Kallanish.
 Lives on Mount Washington in Pittsburgh.
 Contact me

 I live in the US, in Pittsburgh, but I was born in the United Kingdom.
 I’m a citizen of both places.
 I moved to the US in 1989 to work on a large, complex, steel company strategy problem.
 I started consulting in 1985 for The Addison Group in London.
 Part of The Addison Group became Beddows & Company and I worked there until 1997.
 Tony and I – but mostly Tony – ran their North American office for the last three or so years I was there.